 Randall C. Jenkins, Esq.

-Randy Jenkins is the administrator for the University of Florida, FSU, UCF, FIU, and FAU professional liability entities created to protect the State of Florida healthcare providers and the Shands Gainesville and Jacksonville hospitals.
+Randy Jenkins is the administrator for the University of Florida, FSU, UCF, FIU, and FAU professional liability entities, created to protect Florida’s healthcare providers and the Shands Gainesville and Jacksonville hospitals.
 Mr. Jenkins is a member of the Florida Bar and primarily practices professional liability and insurance defense.
-Randy and his wife Jaime live in Gainesville with their two children, Lindsay and Matthew, both of whom have attended Oak Hall since preschool.
+Randy and his wife, Jaime, live in Gainesville with their two children, Lindsay and Matthew.
 Randy is also an Oak Hall alumnus.

 Dr. Charles Lane

 Charlie Lane is the University of Florida’s Senior Vice President and Chief Operating Officer, responsible for overseeing university operations, including Business Affairs, Information Technology, Human Resources, Internal Audit, and Real Estate.
 He was appointed to the position in March 2014.
 Charlie holds a doctorate in public administration.
 He came to UF from the University of Southern California.
 Prior to that, he worked at the University of Houston, lntermedics, Inc., and Texas Instruments, Inc. Charlie and his wife, Natasha, live in Gainesville with their daughters, Grace and Hope, both of whom attend Oak Hall.